Soteris Kalogirou

 Soteris Kalogirou is a Cypriot mechanical engineer and academic whose work focuses on solar energy, renewable energy systems, and the application of artificial intelligence in energy technologies.
 He is a professor at the Cyprus University of Technology.

 Early life and education

 Kalogirou was born in Trachonas, a suburb of Nicosia, Cyprus.
 He earned a Ph.D. in Mechanical Engineering from the University of Glamorgan in 1995.
-In 2011, he was awarded a Doctor of Science (D.Sc.) degree from the same institution.
+His post-doctoral research examined the use of artificial intelligence methods for the analysis and simulation of solar energy systems.

 Career

 From 1982 to 1987, Kalogirou worked as a Building Services Consultant at Intersol Engineering.
 He subsequently held various academic positions at the Higher Technical Institute of Cyprus between 1987 and 2007.

 In 2008, he joined the Cyprus University of Technology, where he is a Professor of Thermodynamics, Heat Transfer and Solar Engineering in the Department of Mechanical Engineering and Materials Science and Engineering.